Decoding the Conversion: 8 Fluid Ounces to Milliliters and Beyond

 -

-Incorrect unit placement: Ensure that the units cancel correctly during the calculation.
+Incorrect unit placement: make sure the units cancel correctly during the calculation.
 If you're unsure, write out the units in your calculation to check for consistency.

 Beyond the Basics: Exploring Volume Measurement